MaartenGr/Projects/README.md

 ## Data Science Portfolio

-This portfolio consists of several notebooks and projects illustrating the work I have done in order to further develop my data science skills.
+This portfolio consists of several projects illustrating the work I have done in order to further develop my data science skills.

 ## Table of Contents